SekaiCTF 2024 challenges

 About /proc file system file sizes

-But, the FLAG environment variable is in the process environment, not in a file.
-On Linux, processes can read out various information about themselves using the /proc file system.
-Conveniently, the current process can be found in /proc/self.
-To read out the current processes environment variables, we can run
+The FLAG environment variable is in the process environment, not in a file.
+On Linux, applications can read out information about processes using the /proc file system.
+Conveniently, /proc/self contains the current process information.
+To read out the current processes environment variables, you can run

 cat /proc/self/environ

-Wouldn’t it be nice if the following command gave us the flag?
+Wouldn’t it be nice if the following command gave you the flag?

 curl "localhost:1337/?file=/proc/self/environ"

-Unfortunately, it won’t.
+Tragically, it doesn’t.
 Starlette’s FileReponse class needs to know the file size in advance to generate a correct Content-Length HTTP header.
-Since files in /proc have generally a 0 size (with few exceptions), the size can not be known ahead of the time and the file has to be read out first.
+Files in /proc have a 0 size, with only few exceptions.
+The app has to read the file out first to know its size.

 FileResponse("/proc/self/environ")

-Starlette will then wrongly think that the file has size 0, and act all surprised and error out when there is something to read.
-Since Starlette’s FileResponse does not support streaming responses and has to read the whole file, the download request at / will crash.
-Interestingly, it will not crash visibly to the user, unless we purposefully read “too much” of the HTTP response.
+Starlette then wrongly assumes that the file has size 0, and acts all surprised and error out when there is something to read.
+Since Starlette’s FileResponse doesn’t support streaming responses and has to read the whole file, the download request at / crashes.
+It doesn’t give you an HTTP error code, though.
+You can only see an error message if you purposefully read “after” the server’s response.

-Before continuing with this conundrum, we poke around the machine a bit and connect to a freshly spawned instance.
+Before continuing with this conundrum, I poke around the machine a bit and connect to a freshly spawned instance.

 Inspecting the machine

-We use the SSH connection string as suggested by the challenge notes and connect to a our instance:
+I use the SSH connection string as suggested by the challenge notes and connect to a fresh challenge instance:

 ncat -nlvp 2222 -c "ncat --ssl funny-lfr-XXXXXXXXXXXX.chals.sekai.team 1337" &